20 Things You’re Probably Doing That Veterinarians Wouldn’t

 “Dogs need vaccinations, flea treatment, and heartworm medication, which can all be budgeted for, but the unexpected emergency care, such as when the dog eats something he shouldn’t or the cat gets a urinary tract infection, can catch a pet parent off guard,” says Jackson.
 “Certain purebred dogs—such as pugs, bulldogs, and German shepherds—are also more prone to medical problems than others.
 Pet insurance can help offset a big portion of these unexpected veterinary costs for accidents and illnesses and help make sure that you can afford the necessary care.
 This way, pet parents won’t be faced with having to make a difficult decision between their wallet and their pet’s health.”

 Dr. Landis-Hanna adds that getting pet insurance right away means your pet won’t have any “pre-existing” conditions that will be excluded from your insurance plan.
 Plus, it’s a good idea to save some money for unexpected emergencies.
 “If you want to ensure you have an emergency fund saved for your pet, you can also consider a pet savings account with your bank,” she suggests.
 “Consider an automatic deposit of 5 percent of your pay to hold in case of an emergency.
 Generally, young pets (puppies and kittens) and senior pets (over age 7) are more expensive than adults (aged 1 to 6).”
-But before you commit, this is what you need to ask before signing up for pet insurance.

 You don’t trim your pet’s nails regularly